 If you have lost more teeth since your false teeth were made, you will want to replace your dentures with a new set.
 This type of replacement will include additional fake teeth to fill in the spaces where you have lost additional teeth.

 It could mean moving from a partial denture to a full one that will replace a complete row of your natural teeth that are missing.
-Remaining teeth will wear down faster if you do not explore your false teeth options in this case.
+Any remaining teeth will wear down faster if you do not explore your false teeth options in this case.

-Here are some of the most frequently asked questions about knowing when you should get new dentures.
+Here are some of the most frequently asked questions about knowing when you need new dentures.
 We have included our answers to help you with this matter…

 How do you know when you need new dentures?